 Akurateco white-label payment gateway solution

 The pivotal factor in the success of your business utilizing a white-label payment gateway lies in the choice of a software vendor.
-Akurateco stands out as a well-established Fintech company providing a white-label payment gateway featuring integration with 330+ banks and payment providers.
+Akurateco stands out as a well-established Fintech company that leases white-label payment infrastructure featuring integration with 370+ integrations from global to local payment methods.
 It incorporates various innovative features, such as intelligent payment routing, cascading, recurring payments, automated merchant onboarding, and more.

 In outline